 Police are now using a laser technique to measure the speed of cars.
 This technique is called lidar, and it uses light instead of radio waves.
 See How Radar Detectors Work for information on lidar technology.

-For more information on radar and its applications, check out the links on the next page.
+For more information on radar and its applications, check out the links below.